swiftlang/swift-foundation/Distributions.md

 depend on it, or to test changes to both Foundation and a related project in conjunction with each other.
-When using one of these workflows locally, it's important to be mindful of the [caveats][] above, but during local development it's often possible to take extra care and control things sufficiently to avoid those problems.
+When using one of these workflows locally, it's important to be mindful of the [caveats][] above, but during local development it's often possible to take extra care to avoid those problems.

 [apple-platforms]: https://developer.apple.com/documentation/foundation
 [install]: https://www.swift.org/install